lab-cosmo/pet-mad/README.md

 forces = atoms.get_forces()
 ```

+These ASE methods are ideal for single-structure evaluations, but they are inefficient
+for the evaluation on a large number of pre-defined structures.
+To perform efficient
+evaluation in that case, read [here](docs/README_BATCHED.md).

-Evaluation of PET-MAD on a desired dataset is available via
+Efficient evaluation of PET-MAD on a desired dataset is also available from the command line via
 [`metatrain`](https://github.com/metatensor/metatrain), which is installed as a depencecy of PET-MAD.
 To evaluate the model, you first need to fetch the PET-MAD model from the HuggingFace repository: